Mandaluyong riding-in-tandem ordinance: Implementation

 The ordinance's implementation began on September 4, 2014.
 The initial implementation or the "pilot-run" lasted for six months.

 The Philippine National Police's (PNP) Highway Patrol Group supported the measure.
 Motorcycle groups such as the Motorcycle Development Program Participants Association and Motorcycle Rights Organization, meanwhile opposed the ordinance saying that increased police visibility and more efficient checkpoints is the approach that should be done to combat motorcycle related crimes.
 The ordinance was labeled as sexist by its detractors.

 No successful riding-in-tandem crime was committed until December 2014 when two men sharing a motorcycle snatched a woman's bag at Maysilo Circle.

 The pilot run ended in March 2015.
-The riding-in-tandem policy would be extended by three years through the passage of Ordinance No. 595.
+The riding-in-tandem policy was extended by three years through the passage of Ordinance No. 595.
 Ordinance No. 694 was passed in 2018 after the expiry of Ordinance No. 595.

 In September 2019, the PNP attributed the ordinance as one of the causes for lowered crime rate in Mandaluyong.

 Legal challenge

 Shortly after the implementation of the ordinance, the Motorcycle Rights Organization has expressed willingness to take its issues with the ordinance to court.

-Dino de Leon, would file a case before the Mandaluyong Regional Trial Court (RTC) Branch 59 in July 2019 aiming to have Mandaluyong's riding-in-tandem ordinance as unconstitutional and discriminatory towards males.
+Dino de Leon, filed a case before the Mandaluyong Regional Trial Court (RTC) Branch 59 in July 2019 aiming to have Mandaluyong's riding-in-tandem ordinance as unconstitutional and discriminatory towards males.
 De Leon, a public interest lawyer, was apprehended and fined under the ordinance while riding a motorcycle taxi operating under hailing app Angkas near a shopping mall at the Ortigas Center on March 7, 2019.

-The RTC would dismiss the case on July 1, 2020 ruling that the city government did not commit grave abuse of discretion.
-The case would be referred to the Court of Appeals (CA) which disagreed with the RTC ruling.
+The RTC dismissed the case on July 1, 2020 ruling that the city government did not commit grave abuse of discretion.
+The case was referred to the Court of Appeals (CA) which disagreed with the RTC ruling.
 In October 2021, the CA found the ordinance "is an oppressive measure that goes beyond what is reasonably necessary for the accomplishment of the purpose." and that there "no proof that male backriders are more susceptible to commit crimes as opposed to female backriders".
 It also ruled that it violates the rule on equal protection as it finds the ordinance as "discriminatory both as to gender and as to the use of motorcycles as a mode of transportation and dependent on broad generalizations."

 The Mandaluyong city government wanted to rule the case as moot since prevailing community quarantine measures due to the COVID-19 pandemic bares backriders anyway.
 The CA pointed out that the non-implementation of the ordinance is a temporary one.

 In May 2023, the CA reaffirmed its earlier ruling and denied the motion for reconsideration filed by the Mandaluyong government.